Future Simple

 Review

-Future simple is used to talk about the future as its name represents.
-One of the common ways, especially in the formal English language, is to use the auxiliary verb 'will.'
-Now, look at the table below for a better understanding of the contraction, question, and structure of future simple tense:
+Future simple is used to talk about the future.
+One way of talking about the future, especially in formal English, is to use the modal verb 'will.'
+The table below summarizes the formation of future simple in affirmative and negative sentences as well as questions:

 Affirmative Form | I will travel to Tokyo. |